 - Course Objectives.
 This course is built on the proposition that you learn mathematics, and how to construct mathematical proofs, better when you formulate the questions and discover the answers yourself.
 Upon successful completion of the course, you will be able to investigate mathematical questions, big and small, both experimentally and theoretically.
 This is very different from courses like pre-calculus, calculus and differential equations, which are primarily focused on computations.
 Although there are computations in this course, they are a tool for discovering, and proving, more general mathematical truths.

 - Laboratories.
-Class time will be devoted exclusively to labs.
+You will work exclusively in small teams on lab projects.
 Each lab will start with a brief explanation of the question or problem to be explored.
 You will perform experiments (usually with a computer or programmable calculator) and gather data.
 The data will lead you to make your own conjectures, which you will then test and refine by further experimentation.
 Finally, when you are more certain of your conjectures, you will prove them carefully.
 (In practice, this process is rarely as straightforward and linear as outlined here.
 You will often revisit earlier steps as you carry out later steps.)
 You will work in small groups in class (as well as outside of class).
 There will also be whole-class discussions about your experimental and theoretical discoveries.
-After two weeks of work in class (and while you are starting the next lab), you will have a week to write up your discoveries, both experimental and theoretical, into a clearly-written report.
+After about two weeks of work on a project your team will write up your discoveries, both experimental and theoretical, into a clearly-written report.
 (Grading criteria are below.)
-The reports are either written individually, or jointly by the members of your group.
-After each report is graded and returned to you, you will have approximately one more week to revise your report for a better grade, if you like.
+The reports are written jointly by the members of your group.
+After each report is graded and returned to you, your team will have approximately one more week to revise your report for a better grade, if you like.

 - Grades.
 Each lab will be graded based on the following criteria: (1) Experimental design, (2) Organization and presentation of data, (3) Analysis of data, (4) Statement of conjectures, and most importantly (5) Mathematical analysis (including proofs) of conjectures (see p. xvii of the text).
 The final grade for each lab will be the average of the grades you receive on your initial report, and on your revision.
 If you do not turn in a revision, it will simply be the grade of your initial report.
 Your grade for the course will be the average of the final grades for each of the labs.
 Deadlines for the various assignments will be announced in class.
 A late submission of an assignment will result in a grade of zero.

 - Mathematica.
-All of the projects will use the computer algebra system Mathematica.
-You need to request a home license (see https://www.utep.edu/technologysupport/ServiceCatalog/SOFTWARE_PAGES/soft_mathematica.html).
+Almost all projects will use the computer algebra system Mathematica.
+You need to request a home license (see https://www.utep.edu/science/math/mathematica/).
 Follow the instructions in Access Mathematica Online.
-The process may take a few hours.
 Learning how to code is not required, but if you want to learn more about coding in Mathematica, a nice introduction to Mathematica can be found at An Elementary Introduction to the Wolfram Language, by Stephen Wolfram.

 - Time Requirement.
 I expect that you spend an absolute minimum of six hours a week outside of class.
 Not surprisingly, it has been my experience that there is a strong correlation between class grade and study time.